cdsittampalam/documentation/docs/Deposit & Withdraw.md

 2. To authorise, tap **Authorise**.
 3. To reject, tap **Reject**.

-For the action you select, you then sign in with your biometric features and 6-digit passcode, and tap confirm on the confirmation screens.
+For the action you select, you then sign in with your biometric features and 6-digit PIN, and tap confirm on the confirmation screens.

 ---